Authored by the expert who managed and guided the team behind the Turkey Property Pack

 Will I pay tax twice in the US and Turkey in 2026?

-As of early 2026, the risk of true double taxation for US citizens owning property in Turkey is reduced but not eliminated, thanks to treaty provisions and tax credits, though you will still need to file returns in both countries and navigate the paperwork carefully.
+As of early 2026, the risk of full double taxation for US citizens owning property in Turkey is significantly reduced (but not completely eliminated) thanks to the US-Turkey income tax treaty and the Foreign Tax Credit mechanism, though you will still need to file returns in both countries and handle the paperwork carefully.

-Yes, there is an income tax treaty between the US and Turkey that has been in force since 1998, providing protections against double taxation on rental income and capital gains through provisions that allocate taxing rights and prevent the same income from being fully taxed twice.
+Yes, there is an income tax treaty between the US and Turkey that has been in force since 1998, and it provides protections against double taxation on rental income and capital gains by allocating taxing rights between the two countries and preventing the same income from being fully taxed twice.

-The Foreign Tax Credit (Form 1116) allows US citizens to offset taxes paid to Turkey against their US tax liability, so if you pay Turkish income tax on rental earnings, you can generally claim a credit that reduces your US tax bill by a corresponding amount, subject to limitations.
+The Foreign Tax Credit (claimed on IRS Form 1116) allows US citizens to offset taxes they have already paid to Turkey against their US tax liability, so if you pay Turkish income tax on your rental earnings in Turkey, you can typically reduce your US tax bill by a corresponding amount rather than paying the same tax twice.

 Do I need FATCA reporting when buying in Turkey?